To use Fleet for central management, a Fleet Server must be running and accessible to your hosts.

 Follow the in-product instructions to add a Fleet Server.

-- Choose the policy name for this deployment.
+- Select the agent policy that you created for this deployment.

 Choose Production as your deployment mode.